Alok-Sci/SPI-Apprenticeship-2023-24--Database/practice-questions.md

 ## Task - 4 (10 october 2023)

 #### **Q1.**
-- Create a database with name ‘practicedb’.
+**i.** Create a database with name ‘practicedb’.
-- In practicedb database create a table with name ‘userinfo’ with following structure:-
+**ii.** In practicedb database create a table with name ‘userinfo’ with following structure:-

 | Column Name | Data Type | Constraint |
 | --- | --- | --- |